OK, these aren’t really questions, but we do hear them frequently:

-Our version starts on dawn November 1st, and ends on dawn December 26th.
-We do have a bonus round from the dawn on the 26th to dawn the day after New Year’s Day, because, perversely, people and stores continue to play Christmas music through New Year’s.
+The original version of the game starts on dawn November 1st, and ends on dawn December 26th.
+We do have a bonus round from dawn on December 26th to dawn on January 2nd because, perversely, people and stores continue to play Christmas music through New Year’s.

 In our opinion, ending the game prior to the end of Christmas day is like skipping the last two minutes of a football game, as Christmas day is the most difficult time to play.